-420 However, both 'stolbur' strains encode a truncated sucrose phosphorylase (SucP).
-Sequence 421 comparison of sucP and flanking sequences show 100% identity on nucleotide sequence.
-422 Sucrose may be taken up by some phytoplasmas from the phloem sap via a sugar ABC-423 transporter [Kube et al., 2012] or may be a permease [Reid and Abratt, 2005].
-The sucP gene 424 is encoded between a Zinc-dependent protease (TldD) and a multidrug efflux pump (NorM) 425 in both strains.
-SucP mediates the generation of alpha-D-glucose-1-phosphate and beta-D-426 fructofuranose from sucrose and to a lesser extent hydrolysis glucose-1-phosphate [van den 427 Broek et al., 2004].
-While TldD and NorM protein show highest similarities to phytoplasmas, 428 SucP shows its lowest e-values in BLASTP against NRPROT to Leuconostoc mesenteroides (e-value 6e-87; acc. no. ABW71903) followed by members of the genus Lactobacillus (e-value 429 6e-84; refseq acc. no. NC_009513.1).
-Proteins show a high identity of around 70% to the SucP 430 431 of strain 284/09.
-The deduced protein length of 485-491 aa significantly differs from the SucP 432 of the two Serbian 'stolbur' strains (136 aa).
-SucP is also encoded in 'Ca. P. australiense' 433 (annotated as GtfA) and 'Ca. P. asteris' strain OY-M. While it might be also truncated in 434 strain OY-M, 'Ca. P. australiense' encodes the putative full-length protein.
-It was impossible 435 to detect this protein in 'Ca. P. asteris' strain AY-WB or in 'Ca. P. mali' genomes.
-The coding 436 and truncation of sucP in phytoplasmas is remarkable because sucrose represents the most 437 prominent sugar in the phloem sap [Vanhelden et al., 1994].
-Surprisingly, expression of sucP 438 is confirmed for strain 284/09 by RT-PCR (Figure 2).
-One may speculate, if the truncated 439 sucP lost its original function.
-However, the subsequent processing remains unclear because 440 alpha-D-glucose-1-phosphate has to be converted to alpha-D-glucose-6-phosphate by the 441 phosphoglucomutase (PgmA).
-Such an alpha-D-phosphohexomutase is encoded in 442 Acholeplasma laidlawii strain PG-8A (acc. no. YP_001620839) and in several mycoplasmas

-443 but is not identified in phytoplasmas so far.
-This might also be due to the weak genomic444 database for phytoplasmas.
+However, both 'stolbur' strains encode a truncated sucrose phosphorylase (SucP).
+Sequence comparison of sucP and flanking sequences show 100% identity on nucleotide sequence.
+Sucrose may be taken up by some phytoplasmas from the phloem sap via a sugar ABC-transporter [Kube et al., 2012] or maybe a permease [Reid and Abratt, 2005].
+The sucP gene is encoded between a Zincdependent protease (TldD) and a multidrug efflux pump (NorM) in both strains.
+SucP mediates the generation of α -D-glucose-1-phosphate and β -D-fructofuranose from sucrose and to a lesser extent hydrolysis glucose-1-phosphate [van den Broek et al., 2004].
+While TldD and NorM protein show highest similarities to phytoplasmas, SucP shows its lowest e-values in BLASTP against NRPROT to Leuconostoc mesenteroides (e-value 6e-87; acc.
+No. ABW71903) followed by members of the genus Lactobacillus (e-value 6e-84; refseq acc. no. NC 009513.1).
+Proteins show a high identity of around 70% to the SucP of strain 284/09.
+The deduced protein length of 485-491 aa significantly differs from the SucP of the two Serbian 'stolbur' strains (136 aa).
+SucP is also encoded in 'Ca. P. australiense' (annotated as GtfA) and 'Ca. P. asteris' strain OY-M. While it might also be truncated in strain OY-M, 'Ca. P. australiense' encodes the putative full-length protein.
+It was impossible to detect this protein in 'Ca. P. asteris' strain AY-WB or in 'Ca. P. mali' genomes.
+The coding and truncation of sucP in phytoplasmas is remarkable because sucrose represents the most prominent sugar in the phloem sap [Vanhelden et al., 1994].
+Surprisingly, expression of sucP is confirmed for strain 284/09 by RT-PCR (fig. 2).
+One may speculate if the truncated sucP lost its original function.
+However, the subsequent processing remains unclear because a-D-glucose-1phosphate has to be converted to a-D-glucose-6phosphate by the phosphoglucomutase (PgmA).
+Such an α-D-phosphohexomutase is encoded in A. laidlawii strain PG-8A (acc.
+No. YP_001620839) and in several mycoplasmas but has not been identified in phytoplasmas so far.
+This might also be due to the weak genomic database for phytoplasmas.

-445 This little shunt that would allow phytoplasmas to (I) metabolize the most prominent sugar in 446 phloem sap, (II) overcome the lack of a PTS system and (III) provide a needed entry enzyme 447 of the upper part of the glycolysis.
-It is likely that the ancestors of the phytoplasmas were able 448 to use this shunt for the degradation of sucrose or a similar disaccharide.
-Furthermore, it 449 raises the question, if the other prominent disaccharide trehalose of the insect vectors was 450 utilized in a similar manner by phytoplasmas.
-Phytopathogenic spiroplasmas perform such a 451 switch from glucose and fructose in the plant to trehalose in the hemolymph of the leafhopper 452 vector [Gasparich, 2010; Gaurivaud et al., 2000].
+This little shunt would allow phytoplasmas to (i) metabolize the most prominent sugar in phloem sap, (ii) overcome the lack of a PTS system, and (iii) provide a needed entry enzyme of the upper part of the glycolysis.
+It is likely that the ancestors of the phytoplasmas were able to use this shunt for the degradation of sucrose or a similar disaccharide.
+Furthermore, it raises the question whether the other prominent disaccharide trehalose of the insect vectors was utilized in a similar manner by phytoplasmas.
+Phytopathogenic spiroplasmas perform such a switch from glucose and fructose in the plant to trehalose in the hemolymph of the leafhopper vector [Gasparich, 2010; Gaurivaud et al., 2000].